 The liability insurance for the person that caused the accident becomes the first source of your recovery.
-Each state sets the minimum amount (“minimum limits” in lawyer-speak) each driver must have in order to drive.
+Each state sets the minimum amount (“minimum limits” in lawyer-speak) each driver must have to drive.
 North Carolina’s minimum limit is $30,000.
 South Carolina’s minimum limit is $25,000.

 So, how do you avoid being out of money in a serious accident?